Ellhassan213/CastingAgency/README.md

 ## Resource Endpoints

-You can test endpoints using Curl, Postman or through the unit test integrated in the application.
+You can test endpoints using `Curl`, `Postman` or through the `Unit Test` integrated in the application.
 The example requests provided using Curl were achieved by testing without the authentication layer.
 A more complete test should be done using the other two methods.